-Information you provide to the Great Barrier Reef Marine Park Authority (GBRMPA) about possible offences may contain personal information about you and other parties.
-Personal information collected by the GBRMPA is protected by the Privacy Act 1988.
+Information you provide to the Great Barrier Reef Marine Park Authority (“GBRMPA”) about suspected offences may contain personal information (including sensitive information) about you and other individuals.

-The GBRMPA may pass on information concerning possible offences to the Commonwealth Director of Public Prosecutions.
-If the information you provide results in Court action, we may also need to provide this information to the Court.
+We may disclose your personal information as it relates to the incident that you have reported to the Commonwealth Director of Public Prosecutions and if the information you provide results in Court action, we may also need to provide your personal information to the Court.

 - Australian Federal Police

 - Australian Fisheries Management Authority

 - Queensland Department of Environment and Heritage Protection

 - Queensland Department of National Parks, Sport and Racing